 notices overstimulation.
 SAM-e is not advised for manic depression.

-St. John's wort is an herb
+St. John's wort usually

 takes a few days to work.